lsst-sims/sims_featureScheduler_runs1.5/README.md

 ### DDF heavy

-Give as much time as possible to the DDF surveys
+Give as much time as possible to the DDF surveys.
+Looks like it might have hit the limit of what they can do running once per day?
+Can make sequences longer and/or extend seasons.

 ### Solar System Heavy